JohanBinst/aws-certification/saa/15-Hybrid_environments_and_migration.md

 ## Transit Gateway
 The AWS Transit gateway is a network gateway which can be used to significantly simplify networking between VPC's, VPN and Direct Connect.
 - It can be used to peer VPCs in the same account, different account, same or different region and SUPPORTS TRANSITIVE ROUTING between networks.
+- VPC peering can become complex when you have many VPCs, Transit Gateway simplifies this a lot
 - Single network object that is highly available and scalable
 - create "attachements" to other network types: valid attachments -> VPC, site-to-site VPN, DX Gateway
-- Can use "peering attachments" to ve cross-region/cross-account (cross acct = AWS Ram)
+- Can use "peering attachments" to ve cross-region/cross-account (cross account = AWS RAM Ressource Access Manager)
 - Supports transitive routing (which is basically why it exists, since VPCs don't which causes too much complexity) EXAM - REMEMBER: TRANSIT gateway supports TRANSITIVE ROUTING (which VPC peering can't do) -- this simplifies vpc-to-vpc